Sonny Dunham: Biography

-In June 1943 they were part of a vaudeville revue at the Capitol that included a screening of Presenting Lily Mars (Judy Garland) and a concert.
+In June 1943, they were part of a vaudeville revue at the Capitol that included a screening of Presenting Lily Mars (starring Judy Garland) and a concert.
 The band then left to play in Chicago, and returned to New York for an appearance at the Paramount Theatre in November 1942.
 From January to April 1943, his band was on the bandstand of the Hotel New Yorker.
-They later toured the mid-west and returned to New York late that year where they recorded for Langworth Transcriptions.
+They later toured the mid-west and returned to New York late that year where they recorded for Lang-Worth Transcriptions.
 Dunham briefly experimented with dual female vocalists, Mickie Roy and Dorothy Claire, which did not turn out due to "professional temperament".
 In February 1944, the band returned to the Hotel New Yorker, and in April, performed at the Cafe Rouge Room at the Hotel Pennsylvania.
 The Hotel New Yorker gigs were the band's longest career engagements: two 13-week runs and one 16-week run.
 The band headed back to Los Angeles and performed at the Hollywood Palladium in July and August.
-While there, the band appeared in the Universal film short "Jive Busters" and then went over to Warner Bros. where they were featured in the film Sonny Dunham and His Orchestra.
+While there, the band appeared in the Universal short film Jive Busters and then went over to Warner Bros., where they were featured in the film Sonny Dunham and His Orchestra.
 In September, they headed back to the East Coast.
 After another tour of the mid-west in 1945, and again in 1946, the band returned to New York in late 1946.
 1946 found Dunham playing in a short-lived band headed by Bernie Mann that included Steve Jordan, George Dessinger and Walter Robertson.

 The band had few appearances between 1947 and 1950.
 Upon his return to the Roseland Ballroom from a tour in March 1949, Dunham became involved in a contract dispute which irked him enough to threaten to quit the business.
-With a newly reorganized orchestra, late 1950 found Dunham playing the Rustic Cabin in Englewood Cliffs, NJ.
+With a newly reorganized orchestra, late 1950 found Dunham playing the Rustic Cabin in Englewood Cliffs, New Jersey.
 He dissolved the band in 1951 and that September joined Tommy Dorsey's band as trumpet player, replacing Ray Wetzel, who had died in an automobile accident a few weeks prior.
 He reorganized in 1952 and remained active until the decline of the big-band business led him to give up the fight for the few bookings available, such as in the summer of 1960, when the Sonny Dunham Quartet was billed at Embers restaurant in New York.
 In the mid-sixties he led a steamship band out of New York City and was involved in booking other bands for such excursions.
-One of his last known recordings was a novelty tune ("Where Do You Work-a, John") for Cross-Country Records in 1956 under the name of Sonny Dunham and the Noteworthys.
+One of his last known recordings was a novelty tune, "Where Do You Work-a, John", for Cross-Country Records in 1956 under the name of Sonny Dunham and the Noteworthys.